Wayne A. Hartman: Housing

+Immigration

+During the 2026 legislative session, Hartman opposed a bill that would prohibit U.S. Immigration and Customs Enforcement officers hired during the second Trump administration from becoming Maryland law enforcement officers, predicting that it would be struck down as being unconstitutional if it passed.

 Marijuana

 During the 2023 legislative session, Hartman introduced an amendment to the state's marijuana industry framework bill that would have prohibited dispensaries from being located within a mile of a school or recreation center.
 C. T. Wilson, the bill's sponsor, argued that the amendment would have effectively banned dispensaries in Ocean City, something Hartman said he said he wasn't "heartbroken" by.
 The amendment was rejected in a 37-103 vote.

 Ocean City boardwalk

 In October 2017, Hartman proposed privatizing parts of the Ocean City boardwalk in order to control street performers and the town's homeless population.
 In May 2018, the Ocean City council voted 3-1 to consult legal counsel on the proposal to privatize the boardwalk's picnic tables.
 The council also voted unanimously to approve of several recommendations made by the Ocean City Police Department aimed at preventing loitering at the comfort station on Caroline Street, a popular location among the town's homeless population.